cc-hpc-itwm/tarantella/docs/source/installation.rst

 GaspiCxx is a C++ abstraction layer built on top of the GPI-2 library, which provides easy-to-use point-to-point and collective communication primitives.
-Tarantella's communication layer is based on GaspiCxx, starting with version ``v1.0.0``.
+Tarantella's communication layer is based on GaspiCxx.
+Currently we support GaspiCxx version v1.0.0.

 To install GaspiCxx, first download the latest release from the `git repository <https://github.com/cc-hpc-itwm/GaspiCxx>`_: